BE-Webdesign/wp-graphql-docs/getting_a_post.md

 }
 ```

+## Objects within objects, the true power of GraphQL
+One of the most compelling reasons to use WP GraphQL is that is exposes relationships among data easily.
+The name GraphQL stands for Graph Query Language.
+A graph in computer science is a particular type of data set.
+A graph marks the relations of nodes by something known as an edge.

 ## Errors
 If you do not supply an argument to a field that requires one, WP GraphQL will handly return an error message explaining you need it.
 Let's look at what happens if we try to query for a post without the required id argument.
 ### Bad Query